istefan/ahoi-api/readme.txt

 Very secure.
 Security is a central pillar of the plugin:
 1.  **JWT Authentication:** No data endpoints can be accessed without a valid token.
-2.  **WordPress Permissions:** It relies on the native Roles and Capabilities system.
-You can define exactly what actions each user role can perform.
+2.  **Ownership & Role Permissions:** The API uses a robust capability system.
+Regular users can only access their own data, while Managers and Admins have elevated privileges.
-3.  **Sanitization:** All data received via the API is validated and sanitized before being saved, preventing attacks like SQL Injection.
+3.  **Role Hierarchy:** The API enforces strict rules, preventing lower-level roles (like Manager) from editing higher-level roles (Administrator).
-4.  **CORS:** Only the domains you explicitly approve can make requests from a browser.
+4.  **Sanitization:** All data received via the API is validated and sanitized before being saved, preventing attacks like SQL Injection.

 = Does this affect my website's performance? =